Merci, Paris

 DSC06321-2 DSC06322-2 DSC06326-2 DSC06328-2 DSC06329-2 DSC06330-2

-Turn around or climb two floors up and you’ll be surrounded by a vast array of household goods and shabby-chic furniture.
+Turn around, or climb two floors up, and you’ll find yourself surrounded by a vast array of homeware and shabby-chic furniture.

 DSC06338-2 DSC06332-2 DSC06336-2